Project showcase

 • 383 tags of these tags were assigned as “high criticality” yet had no maintenance assigned to them

-• 32% of the data analyzed had no estimated hours or labour allocation, making it difficult to plan and schedule maintenance
+• 32% of the data analysed had no estimated hours or labour allocation, making it difficult to plan and schedule maintenance

-• $148,000 was being spent per year to manually schedule and prepare planned maintenance that could be automated through optimized foundational data and utilization of the CMMS
+• $148,000 was being spent per year to manually schedule and prepare planned maintenance that could be automated through optimised foundational data and utilisation of the CMMS

-• 5,733 annualized man hours of maintenance could be removed following optimization
+• 5,733 annualised man hours of maintenance could be removed following optimisation

 Benefits & Deliverables

-• $456,000 of annual savings were identified by optimizing the frequency of existing maintenance activities and time spent on manually scheduling planned maintenance
+• $456,000 of annual savings were identified by optimising the frequency of existing maintenance activities and time spent on manually scheduling planned maintenance

-• Over 10,000 hours planned maintenance man-hours could be saved through the implementation of the optimization recommendations provided by Add Energy
+• Over 10,000 hours planned maintenance man-hours could be saved through the implementation of the optimisation recommendations provided by ABL